Evernote syncing behavior inconsistent

 - If you can't wait, make some small edit after adding the trigger tag (e.g. add a word).
 Apparently, textual edits still trigger notifications as usual.
 Be careful not to add too many changes after the tag to Avoid Conflicting Modifications.

-Additionally, we are testing a process that will "re-check" notes after some delay to compensate for Evernote not sending a notification.
+Additionally, we have recently implemented a process that will "re-check" notes after some delay to compensate for Evernote not sending a notification.
 This means notes may not be processed for several minutes, but we should get to them.

 Ultimately, we expect Evernote will fix this issue as it only recently began occurring with the change to Evernote 10.0.
 We are hopeful this fix will come soon.
 We will update the top of this announcement as more information becomes available.